TanStack/query/docs/framework/react/plugins/createSyncStoragePersister.md

 #### `serialize` and `deserialize` options

 There is a limit to the amount of data which can be stored in `localStorage`.
-If you need to store more data in `localStorage`, you can override the `serialize` and `deserialize` functions to compress and decrompress the data using a library like [lz-string](https://github.com/pieroxy/lz-string/).
+If you need to store more data in `localStorage`, you can override the `serialize` and `deserialize` functions to compress and decompress the data using a library like [lz-string](https://github.com/pieroxy/lz-string/).

 ```tsx
 import { QueryClient } from '@tanstack/react-query'